Lithos-hub/iMovies/README.md

 Changelog:

+Version 1.9.3

+* Added reset statistics function in My Movies view.
+In the ranking section, if the movie has been previously selected, it will be deleted.

 Version 1.9.2

 * Added permanent icons in the Ranking section.
 Now the icons will remain over each corresponding movie even if the user exits the view or logs out.